forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 ### Select your Git Provider

 Forestry works by synchronizing content changes with a git repository.
 In order to import your site, access to your git provider is required.
-There are currently three Git providers supported by Forestry: [GitHub](https://github.com/ "GitHub"), [GitLab](https://gitlab.com/ "GitLab"), [Bitbucket](https://bitbucket.org/ "Bitbucket"), and [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/ "Azure DevOps").
+There are currently four Git providers supported by Forestry: [GitHub](https://github.com/ "GitHub"), [GitLab](https://gitlab.com/ "GitLab"), [Bitbucket](https://bitbucket.org/ "Bitbucket"), and [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/ "Azure DevOps").

 {{% pretty_screenshot img="/uploads/2019/07/select-provider.png" %}}